The DEADLINE to enter items

 - If you have 2 identical items exactly the same, enter quantity 2 and it's ok to upload the same photo for each.

-- Suggested minimum price for online items is $5, but you can enter items as low as $2.
+- Suggested minimum price for online items is $5, but the system will allow items as low as $2.

 - Make sure all of your items are in good condition.
 We will be inspecting at drop off, but don't want to have to reject anything because at that point, all the items have been SOLD and we don't really want to give refunds.
-Plus, you will get a 5% bonus on your earnings check for a perfect inspection.
+Plus, you will get a 5% bonus on your earnings check for a perfect inspection and no buyer rejects.

 Step by Step Guide to Entering Items